awslabs/landing-zone-accelerator-on-aws/FAQ.md

 ### What does the AWS best practices configuration deploy?
 The Landing Zone Accelerator provides opinionated configurations that are based on our years of building environments for customers with highly regulated workloads.
 By using the [aws-best-practices configuration](reference/sample-configurations/aws-best-practices), you can expect the architecture in the solution’s [Architecture overview](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/architecture-overview.html) to be deployed.

+### Is there a best practices configuration for my industry?
+You may find the current list of supported industry best practice configurations in the [sample configurations](reference/sample-configurations) directory of our GitHub repository.
+Supporting documentation for these best practice configurations can be found in the [Support for specific regions and industries](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/industry-and-regional-guidance.html) section of the solution implementation guide.

+### How do I customize what the solution deploys?
+The solution's [configuration files](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/configuration-files.html) are the primary interface for what the accelerator deploys.
+The supported services, features, and API references for these config files can be found in the [README](README.md) of our GitHub repository.
+You may use the configuration reference to update a best practices configuration to meet your organization's needs, or to craft your own configuration from scratch.

 ## Solution - Control Tower and Organizational Governance